November 11, 2025

 The de-watering method is applied using air drying on sand beds, centrifugation, and filtration.

-Therefore, this sewage sludge treatment method is used mainly in rural areas and not used in urban areas.
+Therefore, this sewage sludge treatment method is used mainly in rural areas and not in urban areas.

 Composting is one of the other ways to manage sewage sludge in treatment plants.

 In this method, dewatering is done, which is followed by mixing the mostly solid sludge with high-carbon organic material.
-The mix is laid for composting under aerobic conditions for a duration of time.

 One of the most widely used sewage sludge treatment methods is the anaerobic and aerobic digestion processes.